FergusTSmith/MastersProject/README.md

 If you have downloaded this Zip from Moodle, there are likely some modules missing.
 This is because the node_modules folders had to be removed from the folder, as these made the folder too large to upload.

+These are UNLIKELY to be required to run this project.
+This is because no users required these folders when conducting user testing.
+However, in the event they are required:

 In total, there are three "node_modules" folders that will be missing:
 1) my-app -> node_modules
 2) api -> node_modules